Skip to main content

 Dr. Fusarelli is Program Coordinator for NC State’s Educational Leadership program and is the Director of NC State’s Leadership Academies, which are nationally recognized as innovative and effective at preparing school leaders for high-need schools.
 Please see: https://nela.ced.ncsu.edu/

-Dr. Fusarelli has been at NC State University since 2003 as professor of educational leadership and policy and director of graduate programs.
+Lance Fusarelli is a Distinguished Professor of Educational Leadership and Policy and Director of Graduate Programs.
 He conducts research in the politics of education, federal education policy (ESSA), school choice and reform, and on superintendents/leadership preparation.
 He received his Ph.D. in educational administration from the University of Texas at Austin (specialization in educational politics and policy), M.A. in government from UT-Austin, and B.A. in History and American Studies from Case Western Reserve University.
 In 2012, he was ranked 79th in the nation among scholars whose research contributes most substantially to public debates about schools and schooling.
 He is the author or editor of 7 books and more than 60 journal articles and book chapters.
 His research has appeared in Educational Researcher, Educational Administration Quarterly, Journal of School Leadership, Journal of Educational Administration, Publius: The Journal of Federalism, and Educational Policy.
 He serves as Co-Principal Investigator on school leadership grants totaling over $11 million.
 He was the College of Education recipient of the 2014 Board of Governors Award for Excellence in Teaching, is a member of NC State’s Academy of Outstanding Teachers and was the College of Education nominee for the Chancellor’s Creating Community Outstanding Faculty Award.
 He can be reached at lance_fusarelli@ncsu.edu.

 Faculty and Staff